 Student behavior that interferes with an instructor's ability to conduct a class or other students' opportunity to learn is unacceptable and disruptive and will not be tolerated in any instructional forum at UNT.
 Students engaging in unacceptable behavior will be directed to leave the classroom and the instructor may refer the student to the Dean of Students Office to consider whether the student's conduct violated the Code of Student Conduct.
 The university's expectations for student conduct apply to all instructional forums, including university and electronic classroom, labs, discussion groups, field trips, etc. The Code of Student Conduct can be found at http://deanofstudents.unt.edu.
+You may not record class or guest speakers.
+You may not use laptop computers, tablets, or cell phones during class.

-STUDENT EVALUATION OF TEACHING EFFECTIVENESS (SETE)
+STUDENT PERCEPTION OF TEACHING (SPOT)

 Student feedback is important and an essential part of participation of this course.
-The Student Evaluation of Teaching Effectiveness (SETE) is a requirement for all organized classes at UNT.
+The Student Perception of Teaching (SPOT) is a requirement for all organized classes at UNT.
 This short survey will be made available at the end of the semester to provide you with an opportunity to evaluate how this course is taught.